A topic from the subject of Theoretical Chemistry in Chemistry.

 Basic Concepts

 Non-covalent interactions arise from electrostatic forces, van der Waals forces, and hydrogen bonding.
-Electrostatic forces are due to the attraction or repulsion between charged particles, while van der Waals forces include dipole-dipole interactions, London dispersion forces, and induced dipole-dipole interactions.
-Hydrogen bonding is a specific type of dipole-dipole interaction involving hydrogen atoms.
+Electrostatic forces are due to the attraction or repulsion between charged particles, while van der Waals forces include dipole-dipole interactions, London dispersion forces, and induced dipole-induced dipole interactions.
+Hydrogen bonding is a specific type of dipole-dipole interaction involving a hydrogen atom bonded to a highly electronegative atom (such as oxygen, nitrogen, or fluorine) and interacting with another electronegative atom.

 Equipment and Techniques